top of page

 We shall reap

 Paul teaches that those who receive spiritual instruction should support their teachers materially.
-He then moves into the principle of sowing and reaping.
+This principle is crucial for the growth of the church.
+When we invest in our spiritual leaders, we help them continue their vital work.

 Sowing and Reaping

-This principle is visible everywhere—our words, habits, relationships, and decisions all produce good fruit or bad.
-You choose.
+This principle is visible everywhere.
+Our words, habits, relationships, and decisions all produce either good fruit or bad.
+The choice is ours.

 Do Not Grow Weary

 The Christian life requires perseverance.
 It is a marathon, not a sprint.
-Paul urges us not to lose heart, for in due season we will reap if we persevere.
+Paul urges us not to lose heart.
+In due season, we will reap if we persevere.

 Do Good to All—Especially the Household of Faith

 We are called to bless everyone, but especially fellow believers.
 We share a unique bond—one Lord, one faith, one Spirit, one baptism.
-We will spend eternity together.
+We will spend eternity together, which makes our relationships even more significant.

 Galatians 6:11–15 — Glory Only in the Cross